node-red/node-red-debugger/README.md

 ## Installation

+**This module has not yet been published to npm.
+To install you will to following the steps in the [development section](#development).**

-Install this module in your Node-RED user directory or via the Palette Manager then restart Node-RED
+~Install this module in your Node-RED user directory or via the Palette Manager then restart Node-RED~

-    npm install node-red-debugger
+~npm install node-red-debugger~

 ## Usage